cert-manager/website/content/docs/configuration/venafi.md

 credentials.

-NOTE: Starting with TPP 22.2, the username and password authentication will require you to ask Venafi's customer service for a license key to continue using usernames and passwords in cert-manager.
+NOTE: Starting with TPP 22.2, the username and password authentication will require you to ask Venafi's customer support for a license key to continue using usernames and passwords in cert-manager.
 This is due to cert-manager relying on the old Web SDK authentication.